atsign-foundation/at_demos/sshnp_docker_demo/README.md

 Each directory contains:

-- `keys/` where you store your `.atKeys`
+- `keys/` where you store your `.atKeys`, copide to Docker container
-- `db.sh` docker build shell script
+- `db.sh` docker build shell script (copies root Dockerfile)
-- `.startup.sh` script to run on container startup (to start sshnp binary).
-The Dockerfile copies this file over.
+- `.startup.sh` script copied to Docker container
-- `Dockerfile` image build instructions

 ## The Dockerfile